BJ's Restaurants (BJRI) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the restaurant chain had lost 18.74% over the past month, lagging the Retail-Wholesale sector's loss of 0.79% and the S&P 500's loss of 1.25% in that time.
+Heading into today, shares of the restaurant chain had lost 16.53% over the past month, lagging the Retail-Wholesale sector's loss of 1.15% and the S&P 500's gain of 0.58% in that time.

 Investors will be hoping for strength from BJ's Restaurants as it approaches its next earnings release.
-In that report, analysts expect BJ's Restaurants to post earnings of $0.02 per share.
-This would mark year-over-year growth of 108%.
+The company is expected to report EPS of $0.02, up 108% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $328.54 million, up 5.52% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.91 per share and revenue of $1.36 billion, which would represent changes of +435.29% and +5.56%, respectively, from the prior year.
+BJRI's full-year Zacks Consensus Estimates are calling for earnings of $0.91 per share and revenue of $1.36 billion.
+These results would represent year-over-year changes of +435.29% and +5.56%, respectively.

-Investors might also notice recent changes to analyst estimates for BJ's Restaurants.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for BJ's Restaurants.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 5.98% higher within the past month.
-BJ's Restaurants currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 5.98% higher.
+BJ's Restaurants is currently sporting a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, BJ's Restaurants is currently trading at a Forward P/E ratio of 32.41.
-For comparison, its industry has an average Forward P/E of 22.63, which means BJ's Restaurants is trading at a premium to the group.
+Valuation is also important, so investors should note that BJ's Restaurants has a Forward P/E ratio of 31.15 right now.
+This represents a premium compared to its industry's average Forward P/E of 22.02.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report